|Course coordinator(s)||prof. dr. PA Zuidema|

 - status of resources exploited from natural ecosystems worldwide: timber, non-timber, wildlife;

-- exploitation as a conservation strategy: concepts and basic theory;
+- exploitation as a conservation strategy;

 During the course students will learn to use simple modelling tools to evaluate the dynamics of resources and the effects of exploitation.
 They will then apply these tools to study real-life cases of resource use, quantify the effects of exploitation and define sustainable extraction levels.